 - Showing that you did not exercise possession over the drugs

 - Arguing that you did not know of the illegal nature of the drugs

 Whatever your situation, our firm is here to work with you and help you prove your innocence.
 We can even negotiate with the prosecution to secure a favorable plea bargain when necessary.

 Our San Diego drug crime lawyer can help you fight to avoid jail time or harsh penalties for possession.
-Contact JD Law today for a free consultation!
+Contact jD LAW, P.C. today for a free consultation!

 Consequences of Multiple DUIs in San Diego